Getting Married in Argentina

 If you are a foreigner and don’t have a DNI,

 If you have a DNI issued by the embassy of another country, you can change your address to an address in Buenos Aires by getting an appointment at Renaper on your MiArgentina app.
 Or, fill out a temporary residence declaration form at a notary public (it can be the address of any relative within the Autonomous City of Buenos Aires).
-In case if you decide to change to the CABA address, typically, the Repaner at Paseo Colón 1P on Humberto Primo 243 has greater availability.
+In case you decide to change to the CABA address, typically, the Repaner at Paseo Colón 1P on Humberto Primo 243 has greater availability.

 As for the Second partner, they may have a certificate of where you are domiciled (OPTIONAL) (can be a hotel), or at least a Precaria issued by the National Directorate of Migration (OPTIONAL).